AbanteAI/mentat/mentat/sampler/README.md

    b.
 If there's a `diff_active`, it's applied using `git apply`.
 2. Generate the conversation history
    a.
 Add code from files/lines in `paths` as a System message
    b.
-Add messages from `message_history` as User or Assistant messages
+Add messages from `message_history` as User or Assistant messages.
+Convert edits from git-diff format to target edit format.
    c.
 Add `message_prompt` as a User message
 3. Generate an LLM Completion for the conversation.
 4. If using a Coding Assistant tool, process the response to apply edits to codebase.